This post on how to make a tiered cake is really a is a continuation from my previous post on types of tiered cakes and tools needed to make them.

 In this post, I am going to share my step by step guide of assembling tiered cakes, both with pillars and without pillars.

-Though it looks like a matter of just stacking them on top of one another, tiered cakes need to be internally structured so that they stand stable and the bottom tiers do not get compressed by the weight of the top tiers.
+Though it looks like a matter of just stacking them on top of one another, tiered cakes need to be internally structured.
+This is so that they stand stable.
+Plus it ensures the bottom tiers do not get compressed by the weight of the top tiers.

-To make a tiered cake and assemble it without pillars, you will need:
+To assemble a cake without pillars, you will need:

-Remove the rod/straw and cut it where you marked earlier.
-Take a few other rods/straws (exact number you will be using for the base cake) and cut to the same length as the first one.
+- Remove the rod/straw and cut it where you marked earlier.
+Take a few other rods/straws (exact number you will be using for the base cake).
+Cut to the same length as the first one.
 Poke the cut dowel rods into the base cake, with a gap of 2 to 3 inches apart, but within the diameter of the next tier cake.

-Repeat the process for all tiers except for the topmost tier.
+- Repeat the process for all cake layers except for the topmost one.
 Once you have done that, you can start stacking up the cakes on one another.
 As you stack the cakes, secure them to the lower tier with a thin layer of royal icing.

-Also, as an additional measure to prevent the cakes from sliding off during transportation, take a long dowel rod, sharpen one end of it to look like a pencil and poke it right through the center of all tiers until it touches the bottom cake board.
+- Also, as an additional measure to prevent the cakes from sliding off during transportation, take a long dowel rod, sharpen one end of it to look like a pencil and poke it right through the center of all layers until it touches the bottom cake board.

 Here are some videos showing how to make a tiered cake.
 Note how you should avoid a dowel rod or straw in the center of the cake if you intend to poke a final long dowel through the center of your stacked cakes: